voraczech/voraczech.com/content/travel/budapest.md

 - Országház (Hungarian Parliament Building)
 - Halászbástya + Budavári Palota
-- See both and use legs for transportation
+  - See both at once, use legs as a transportation
 - House of Terror
 - The most recommended, pretty good
 - Opera house